Naman-Pal/SIHMON/ceng355report.md

 ## 1.0 Introduction
 ### 1.1 Background
+Our vision is to provide parents/caregivers, a convenient way to monitor their infant’s health in real-time.
+With the baby wearing the bracelet, parents can not only track their baby's critical health metrics but also receive alerts if the metrics cross a certain threshold.
+Inspired by the increasing deaths worldwide caused by SIDS (Sudden Infant Death Syndrome), we created SIHMON (Smart Infant Health MONitor).
+SIHMON will revolutionize the Healthcare Industry.
+The app provides a user-friendly interface to view the data, understand trends, and share information with healthcare professionals.
+Even non-technical caregivers can easily navigate our app.
+Ultimately, we aim to help parents/caregivers ensure their baby's well-being and give them peace of mind.

 ### 1.2 Project Requirements and Specifications
+#### 1.2.1 Hardware Requirements: -
+- Raspberry Pi
+- The 4 sensors: adxl345 (accelerometer), tmp006 (temperature), max30102 (pulse and oximeter), lm393 (sound)
+- PCB (created for SIHMON by BioBytes)
+- Encasing for the hardware (created for SIHMON by BioBytes)
 ### 1.3 Project Schedule
 Insert Gantt Chart
 - Milestone Level is sufficient